Strike Loan FAQs

 New Provident Members: Provident will deduct the required $5 minimum balance requirement from your strike loan to open your new Membership Savings account and deposit the remaining balance of the strike loan into a Provident savings or checking account.

-Existing Provident Members: Provident will deposit your strike loan balance into your Provident savings or checking account.
+Current Provident Members: Provident will deposit your strike loan balance into your Provident savings or checking account.

 New Provident Members: Provident will deduct the required $5 minimum balance requirement from your strike loan to open your new Membership Savings account and deposit the remaining balance of the strike loan into a Provident savings or checking account.

-Existing Provident Members: Provident will deposit your strike loan balance into your Provident savings or checking account.
+Current Provident Members: Provident will deposit your strike loan balance into your Provident savings or checking account.